bhushan6/background-style-material-plugin/package/readme.md

 ## Contributing

 Contributions to the BackgroundStyle Material Plugin are welcome.
 Please feel free to submit pull requests or open issues to discuss proposed changes or enhancements.

-## License

-Specify your license here or indicate that it is available as open-source under a specific license agreement.